New observations on primitive roots modulo primes

-In 2001 Y. Bilu, G. Hanrot and P. M. Voutier [BHV] finally proved that for any integer $n>30$ the term $u_n(A,B)$ has prime divisor not dividing any previous term $u_k(A,B)$ with $0<k<n$.
+In 2001 Y. Bilu, G. Hanrot and P. M. Voutier \cite{BHV} proved that for any integer $n>30$ the term $u_n(A,B)$ has prime divisor not dividing any previous term $u_k(A,B)$ with $0<k<n$.

-In Section 4 we look at various combinatorial sequences of integers or rationals to see whether larger terms have primitive prime divisors.
+In Section 5 we look at various combinatorial sequences of integers or rational numbers to see whether larger terms have primitive prime divisors.
 This leads us to generate some tables on primitive prime divisors and formulate various conjectures in this direction.

 Throughout this paper, we set $\N=\{0,1,2,\ldots\}$ and $\Z^+=\{1,2,3,\ldots\}$.